-Mental Health matters in Alaska - Impactful Fund wants to provide free access to the full Creative Coping Toolkit (CCT) for every K-12 public and charter school and community in the state of Alaska for a full school year.
-Serving 131K+ students, educators, and their families. iMPACTFUL's Creative Coping Toolkit (CCT) has sparked essential conversations and positive change worldwide, impacting society's perception of mental health.
+Mental Health matters in Alaska - Impactful Fund is raising $125,000 to provide free access to the Creative Coping Toolkit (CCT) for every K-12 public and charter school and community in the state of Alaska for 2 years.
+Serving 131K+ students, educators, and their families.

 Angst: presented by iMPACTFUL as part of the CalHOPE Schools Initiative.
 Angst: Building Resilience is the first installment in the Creative Coping Toolkit, a film and evidence-based program designed to raise awareness around anxiety, remove the stigma, and open up the conversation about anxiety, helping people of all ages understand, identify and reach out for help.